 Even when you find the perfect theme for your needs, chances are, that at some point, you are going to want to change something that will require some custom CSS.

 CSS (Cascading Style Sheets) is code used to style your content.
-There are a multitude of styling options already included with the theme, in your theme options panel, and within the element and page options.
+There are innumerable styling options already included with the theme, in the Fusion Theme Options panel, and within the Element and Page Options.
 But even with that plethora of styling options, you will probably eventually come across something that does not have a built-in option.

 Where To Apply Custom CSS?

-There are several places Custom CSS can be applied.
+There are several places Custom CSS can be applied in Avada.

-- Firstly, there is the Custom CSS section in the Theme Options.
-Go to Avada > Theme Options > Custom CSS.
+Firstly, there is the Custom CSS section in the Avada Global Options.
+Go to Avada > Options > Custom CSS.
 The Custom CSS entered here will override the default theme CSS.
 Do not include any HTML in this field.
 In some cases, the

-- If you are using a child theme, you can place custom css in the style.css file, which will also take precedence over the Theme CSS.
-Whether you add the CSS in your child theme or in the Theme Options is purely personal preference and makes no material difference.
+If you are using a child theme, you can place custom css in the style.css file, which will also take precedence over the Theme CSS.
+Whether you add the CSS in your child theme or in the Global Options is purely personal preference and makes no material difference.

-- You can also place Custom CSS on a page by page basis, using the Custom CSS Icon, on the Fusion Builder Admin Bar, found at the top of each page (see image below).
+You can also place Custom CSS on a page by page basis, using the Custom CSS Icon, on the Avada Builder Toolbar Bar, found at the top of each page (see image below).
 You should use the page CSS field for any local, page only change.